humanwhocodes/humanfs/README.md

 2. Clone your fork
 3. Run `npm install` to set up dependencies

-> **Note**
+> [!NOTE]
-> It's recommended to use the Deno Visual Studio Code extension for the best developer experience.
+> It's recommended to use the Visual Studio Code [Deno extension](https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno) for the best developer experience.
 When you first open the project in Visual Studio Code, you'll be prompted to install this extension.

 ### Testing